dragonflyoss/d7y.io/docs/advanced-guides/rate-limit.md

 ### Inbound Bandwidth

-Used for node back-to-source bandwidth and download bandwidth from remote peer.
+Used for back-to-source bandwidth and download bandwidth from remote peer.
 If the peak bandwidth is greater than the default inbound bandwidth, `rateLimit` can be set higher to increase download speed.
 It is recommended that the configuration be the same as the outbound bandwidth of the machine.